Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have fallen short of covering the runline in the two of their past 10 games that had a set spread.
+- The Royals have failed to cover the spread in any of their most recent 10 contests (one of those games had a spread).

 Royals Betting Records & Stats

-- The Royals have been victorious in 43, or 32.8%, of the 131 contests they have been chosen as underdogs in this season.
+- The Royals have come away with 44 wins in the 132 contests they have been listed as the underdogs in this season.

-- Kansas City has entered 23 games this season as the underdog by +185 or more and is 6-17 in those contests.
+- Kansas City has a record of 7-20 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Royals have a 35.1% chance of pulling out a win.
+- The Royals have an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.

-- The Royals have an against the spread record of 10-10-0 in 20 games with a line this season.
+- The Royals have posted a record of 10-10-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!